Offering new courses, services, facility renovations, and trainings to enhance Native student success at Kodiak College.

 Alutiiq Studies Classes

 Instruction in Alutiiq language, culture, and AK Native Issues.
-In Spring 2014:
+In FALL 2014:

 Contact April Counceller for information about this OEC, and future certificates in development.